JetBrains/jpa-buddy-documentation/coding-assistance/coding-assistance.md

 JPA Buddy provides flexible settings to make the use of coding assistance features even more handful.
 You can:
 1. Enable/disable automatic detection for bean injection type;
-2. Define the <a href="https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-factory-collaborators">bean injection strategy</a> that JPA Buddy will follow while code generation;
+2. Define the <a href="https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-factory-collaborators" target="_blank">bean injection strategy</a> that JPA Buddy will follow while code generation;
 3. Configure whether to use the smart completion features or not.

 ![settings-coding-assistance](img/settings-coding-assistance.png)